magpie-ea/magpie-site/getting-started/experiments.markdown

 ### Trial information & randomization

-Trial information is supplied as an array of objects, for example as in `trial_info/main_trials.js`, the content of which is:
+Trial information can, for example, be supplied as an array of objects, as in `trial_info/main_trials.js`, the content of which is:

 ```javascript
 var main_trials = [